811: parts: the clonus horror

 You know, the truth is out there. –Huh, neat. –It sure is.

-The X-Files was a TV series about two FBI agents investigating the paranormal; it aired from 1993-2002.
+The X-Files is a sci-fi/drama TV series about two FBI agents investigating unsolved cases involving the paranormal.
+The original series ran on Fox for nine seasons beginning in 1993, a short tenth season ran in 2016, and an eleventh in 2018.
+There have also been two X-Files feature films.
 Agent Mulder’s mantra, “The truth is out there,” was a pervasive catchphrase of the 1990s.
 It appeared as a tagline at the end of the credit sequence on most of the show’s episodes.

 See note on Koyaanisqatsi, above.